digitallabor-berlin/eudiw-sca/openid4vp-r2s.md

 1. It MUST include an `input_descriptor` by the `id` of `request2sign_input`.
 This keyword indicates to the wallet that a self-attested credential is requested which must include the signing input data send along by the verifier within the authorization request.
 2. The `request2sign_input` input descriptor MUST request a self-attested credential using the `subject_is_issuer` property of the relational constraint feature described in Presentation Exchange 2.0, section 7.3[^dif_pe].
 3. The `request2sign_input` input descriptor MUST request a `field` with the id `request2sign_payload`.
 This field will hold the signing input data.
 4. The `filter` property of the `request2sign_payload` MUST include a JSON schema of the singing input data structure.
 The wallet MUST use this schema to dynamically render a UI form to present the data to the holder while asking for consent.
-For an improved user experience, it is RECOMMENDED to make use of JSON schema annotations[^js_an] like `title`, `description` and `example`.
+For an improved user experience, it is RECOMMENDED to make use of JSON schema annotations[^js_an][^js_an_example] like `title`, `description` and `example`.

 Example of a presentation definition requesting a self-attested credential issued by `did:example:sd5sde`: